 PLEASE cancel any appointment you do not intend to keep, preferably 24 hours in advance, so we can offer it to another patient.

-If you have an upto date mobile you can text back "cancel" to our surgery when you recieve your appointment confirmation or use our systmone online services if you are registered.
+If you have an upto date mobile you can text back "cancel" to our surgery when you receive your appointment confirmation or use our systmone online services if you are registered.

 Your attention is drawn to the practice's Other Information in this regard.